Modality Alignment across Trees on Heterogeneous Hyperbolic Manifolds: Related Works

 \subsection{Modality Alignment}

 Existing modality alignment methods can be categorized into pre-training and prompt learning.
 Pre-training methods, such as CLIP~\citep{radford2021learning} and ALIGN~\citep{jia2021scaling}, train vision-language models (VLMs) on large-scale image-text pairs to bridge the modality gap.
 Recent efforts focus on scaling datasets~\citep{gadre2024datacomp, schuhmann2022laion} or improving training strategies~\citep{li2023scaling, sun2023eva}.
 Prompt learning introduces learnable prompt tokens at the input for modality alignment with significantly fewer computational resources than pre-training \citep{gu2023systematic}.
 Representative works include CoOp for continuous prompt optimization in the language branch \citep{zhou2022learning}, CoCoOp for conditional prompts based on visual features \citep{zhou2022conditional}, and VPT for optimizing visual prompt tokens \citep{jia2022visual}; subsequent studies explore multi-modal prompt fusion \citep{khattak2023maple, zhang2025decouple}, distribution estimation \citep{fan2025seenboundeddistributionestimation}, and regularization techniques \citep{zhu2023prompt,khattak2023self,park2024prompt}.
+Some works use relative representations to preserve relational geometry, enabling communication between embedding spaces without enforcing a shared space.
+For example, \citet{moschella2023relative} demonstrate that pairwise relational structure enables information transfer across embedding spaces, and \citet{cannistraci2023bricks} extend this principle through invariance‑preserving transforms.
+Different from existing methods that model data on Euclidean space and use latent spaces, our method utilizes hyperbolic manifolds for modeling and constructs an intermediate manifold for communication.